 Most of Gaea's Primitives fall into this category.
 They generate basic geological shapes that can then be processed and eroded to look like a realistic terrain.
 Procedural generation allows you to create an infinite number of variations from the same node.

-Primitives come in two forms: basic Primitives and Geo Primitives.
+Primitives come in 2 forms: basic Primitives and Geo Primitives.

-By themselves, they only create basic shapes, but combined with other Primitives and processed properly with shape modifiers, Erosion, and Look Dev nodes, they can be transformed into realistic terrains.
+By themselves, they only create basic shapes.
+When combined with other Primitives and processed properly with shape modifiers, such as Erosion and Look Dev nodes, they can be transformed into realistic terrains.

 Multiple Primitives can be put together using the Combine node.
 When multiple Primitives are combined, they can produce sophisticated shapes.

-Geological Primitives, or Geo Primitives for short, are a more detailed, spefific type of creator node.
-One of the key aspects of the Geo Primitives is to provide shapes that require very little erosion.
+Geological Primitives, or Geo Primitives for short, are a more detailed, specific type of creator node.
+One of the key aspects of Geo Primitives is to provide shapes that require very little erosion.

-While normal primitives create basic shapes, Geo Primitives create complete geological elements such as Ridge, Badlands, Dunes, Crater, and so on.
-This can be a very useful timesaver, as you get near-complete shapes with a single node.
+While normal primitives create basic shapes, Geo Primitives create complete geological elements, such as Ridge, Badlands, Dunes, Crater, and so on.
+This can be a very useful timesaver because you get near-complete shapes with a single node.

 Hand Drawn Primitives